neondatabase-labs/ArduinoPostgresOverHTTP/README.md

-# ArduinoPostgresOverHTTP library
+# NeonPostgresOverHTTP library

-ArduinoPostgresOverHTTP is a library for Arduino and Arduino-compatible micro-controllers that allows you to connect to a PostgreSQL database over HTTP.
+NeonPostgresOverHTTP is a library for Arduino and Arduino-compatible micro-controllers that allows you to connect to a PostgreSQL database over HTTP.

 This can be used to store sensor data directly into a PostgreSQL database without a middleman server like home assistant.
 You can also read values from the database and use them to control actuators.